Barack Obama Sr.: Economics career

 Obama first worked as a government economist for an oil company in Kenya.
 In 1965, Obama published a paper entitled "Problems Facing Our Socialism" in the East Africa Journal, harshly criticizing the blueprint for national planning, "African Socialism and Its Applicability to Planning in Kenya", developed by Tom Mboya's Ministry of Economic Planning and Development.
 Obama considered the document to be not adequately socialist and African.
 Obama served as an economist in the Kenyan Ministry of Transport.
 Later he was promoted to senior economist in the Kenyan Ministry of Finance.

 In 1970, Obama was in a serious automobile accident, and was hospitalized for nearly a year.
 In December 1971, he traveled to Hawaii for a month.
-There he visited with his ex-wife Ann Dunham and American son Barack II, who was nearly 10.
+There he visited with his ex-wife Ann Dunham and American son Barack II, who was 10.
 The visit was the last time the boy saw his father.
 During his trip, Obama took his son to his first jazz concert, a performance by the pianist Dave Brubeck.

 His son recalled Obama giving him his first basketball:

 I only remember my father for one month my whole life, when I was 10.
 And it wasn't until much later in life that I realized, like, he gave me my first basketball and it was shortly thereafter that I became this basketball fanatic.
 And he took me to my first jazz concert and it was sort of shortly thereafter that I became really interested in jazz and music.
 So what it makes you realize how much of an impact [even if it's only a month] that they have on you.
 But I think probably the most important thing was his absence I think contributed to me really wanting to be a good dad, you know?
 Because I think not having him there made me say to myself, "You know what?
 I want to make sure my girls feel like they've got somebody they can rely on."